 The Core Aims of the Society are

-▪ to support the conservation, preservation, maintenance and improvement of buildings and artefacts designed by Charles Rennie Mackintosh and his contemporaries
+• To support the conservation, preservation, maintenance and restoration of buildings and artefacts designed by Charles Rennie Mackintosh and his contemporaries.

 Mackintosh Queen's Cross now houses a plethora of events for the CRM Society and has provided Glasgow with a new venue for weddings, concerts, meetings and seminars.
 The CRM Society continues to deliver lively learning experiences, workshops and activities for schools, students, adults, families and children.
 We have an excellent volunteer programme offering new recruits a range of opportunities to get involved in supporting the organisation.